Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 # Improving Performances
 Here are a few steps you can take to improve your performances.
 These might not work for everyone, so feel free to play around with it.

-## Lookup-Gap
-In your bat file, you can try adding `--lookup-gap=2` and running it again This might improve your performances on some Nvidia GPUs, but not all.

 ## Max Temperature
 **The 85C temperature is recommended for most GPUs, but some GPUs can support more.**